kobolabs/metadata-style-guide/README.md

 **Character Limits**	|250                   |250                         |250

 ### Notes</br>
-ONIX 3.0.
+* ONIX 3.0.
 Kobo does not support `<CollectionType>11</CollectionType>`= Collection Editoriale If you want to add both collection types (Publisher and Collection Editoriale), please put the series name under `<CollectionType>10</CollectionType>`, otherwise it won't show up on store.</br>
+* In order the PartNumber is fully interpreted by our system, we need it to be added in the first `</titleelement>` composite, along with the title of the serie.
-Kobo supports only 1 serie information.
+* Kobo supports only 1 serie information.

 <sub>:back:[Table of Contents](#table-of-contents)</sub>